Education in The Gambia

 - 46,731 students in hardship areas (located further than 3 km from a main road) received stationary packages.

-- 994 additional qualified primary school teachers.
+- 1,906 additional qualified primary school teachers have been recruited or trained.

 - 40 multi-grade schools have been built in remote regions and students are enrolled in these schools.

-- A classroom observation tool has been developed with a view to improve the quality of teaching and learning.
+- A classroom observation tool has been developed with a view to improve the quality of teaching and learning,

-- A unified approach to teaching literacy in national languages in early grades (pre-school to grade 3) has been developed and is being used (called “Gambia reads”).
+- A unified approach to teaching literacy in national languages in early grades (preschool to grade 3) has been developed and is being used (called “Gambia reads”),